quanteda/tutorials.quanteda.io/content/introduction/r-commands.en.markdown

 ## [1] "red apple"       "yellow banana"   "orange mandarin" "green melon"
 ```

-Finally, you can set names to elements of numeric vectors using `names()`.
+Finally, you can set names to elements of a numeric vector using `names()`.

 ```r